You want your child to be active and to have fun. Research shows that’s exactly what they want, too.

 A Michigan State University study asked boys and girls aged 10 to 12 why they played sports.
 Here are the top five reasons they gave:

 1. To have fun.

 5. To get exercise.

-Surprise; “winning” didn’t even make the top ten reasons.
+Surprise: “winning” didn’t even make the top 10 reasons.

-If you want your children to play sports, all you have to do is make sure they are having fun.
+If you want your children to play sports, all you have to do is make sure they’re having fun.